-Section 412 LOT OR AREA PARKING ASSIGNMENTS: No vehicle will be parked in a lot or area other than that designated by the prefix on the parking decal.
-(Example: faculty, staff, "C," "R," storage.)
+Section 412 LOT OR AREA PARKING ASSIGNMENTS: No vehicle will be parked in a lot or area other than that designated by the parking hangtag.
+(Example: Faculty, Staff, "Commuter," "Resident," Storage.)
 Areas will be posted with an appropriate sign to indicate the type, hours of authorized parking, and time limitations.

 Section 413 DISABLED VEHICLES: It will be the responsibility of the registered owner/operator of a motor vehicle to report to the University Police Department the location of a disabled motor vehicle.
 Failure to report an illegally parked disabled vehicle will be considered a parking violation and a parking ticket will be issued under the appropriate section of these regulations.
 Disabled vehicles creating a hazard to other motorists will be towed to a safe area at the expense of the operator/owner.